flyingrub/creative-js/Readme.md

 ### Creative JS
-A list of creative experiment I created.
+A list of creative experiments I created.
 Try to refresh the page on each of them to get a different result.

 https://flyingrub.github.io/creative-js/